elasticwarehouse/elasticwarehouse/README.md

     NOTE: Unable to verify checksum for downloaded plugin (unable to find .sha1 or .md5 file to verify) Installed elasticwarehouseplugin into /opt/elasticsearch-2.1.0/plugins/elasticwarehouseplugin

-More information you can find in REDME file (https://github.com/elasticwarehouse/elasticwarehouse/blob/master/elasticwarehouse.core/README.md) and on project website http://elasticwarehouse.org
+More information you can find in [README](https://github.com/elasticwarehouse/elasticwarehouse/blob/master/elasticwarehouse.core/README.md) file and on project website http://elasticwarehouse.org

 Common plugin installation issues: http://elasticwarehouse.org/elasticwarehouse-plugin-installation-known-issues/

+More information about ElasticWarehouse integration with your applications can be found here: http://elasticwarehouse.org/guide-api/